radioactiveAHM/LTP/README.md

  "target": "199.212.90.191", // The target IP address that the service interacts with.
  "udptimeout": 90, // Timeout (in seconds) for UDP connections before they are considered inactive.
  "tcptimeout": 300, // Timeout (in seconds) for TCP connections before they are considered inactive.
- "tcp_buffer_size": 8 // Buffer size for TCP connections.
+ "tcp_buffer_size": null // Buffer size for TCP connections.
 If set to 'null', the default is 8 KB.
-Units are in KB.
-Sizes of 4, 8, 16, 32, 64, 128, 256, 512 and 1024 KB are allocated on the stack, while other values are allocated on the heap.
 }
 ```